To travel outside the U.S. students in F-1 status need these documents to re-enter the U.S.:

 - you do not apply for a new U.S. visa while abroad (otherwise you have to wait for it to be approved and use it to reenter)

 - you keep your I-94 card or record (print this at the Customs & Border Protection website) when you depart the U.S. (i.e., don’t give it up)

 - you are not a citizen of Iran, Iraq, Syria, Libya, Sudan, North Korea, or Cuba

 International Cruise Travel

-Note: Puerto Rico and the U.S. Virgin Islands are U.S. territories and so an F-1 student does not need a visa to travel to those locations from within the U.S., or to return to the U.S. from those locations.
+These are U.S. territories and thus an F-1 student does not need a visa to travel to those locations from within the U.S., or to return to the U.S. from those locations.

 Important: If you changed status while in the U.S. (e.g. H-4 to F-1) using Form I-539 and thus never had an F-1 visa, you can use automatic visa revalidation provision, provided the same conditions above apply.
 You would need to carry the documents listed above and also your previous visa and a Change of Status Approval Notice (Form I-797).
 You should also request a letter from the Reves Center that explains your eligibility to re-enter under this provision.